gocd/docs.go.cd/configuration/delegating_group_administration.md

 ![](../resources/images/group_admin_permissions.png)

-In the above screenshot, the Go admin has delegated group admin privileges to a user "jez" and all users defined under the role "groupAdminRole".
+In the above screenshot, the GoCD admin has delegated group admin privileges to a user "jez" and all users defined under the role "groupAdminRole".
 The privileges of a Group Administrator have been described in the next section.

 For power users, here's how you'd assign the same permissions via Config XML: